Articles on: Getting Started

 Good first workflows for online stores:

-• Pre-purchase product questions → guide shoppers to the right size, variant, or product fit
+• Pre-purchase product questions → guide shoppers to the right size, variant, bundle, or product fit

-• Returns and refunds → set expectations clearly and collect the right information early
+• Returns and refunds → set expectations and collect the right information early

-• Delivery issue escalation → route damaged, missing, or delayed orders consistently
+• Delivery issue escalation → route damaged, missing, delayed, or address-related cases consistently

 • Social channel handoff → keep Instagram, WhatsApp, and Messenger questions aligned with your main support process